msrona806/Liri-Node-App/README.md

 ## Language Interpretation and Recognition Interface
 ### Description
 * A node.js app
-* It must be ran in the command line.
+* It must be ran in the command line
-* parameters are entered in and data is returned.
+* parameters are entered in and data is returned